seanmorris/sm-gen/pages/configuration.md

 # Configuration

-You can configure the generator via environment variables, `.static-gen`, and pre/post hooks.
+You can configure the generator via environment variables, `.smgen-rc`, and pre/post hooks.

-> **Note:** `build.sh` looks for `pages/`, `templates/`, `static/`, and `.static-gen` in your current working directory (where you invoke the script).
-All paths and hooks can be customized via environment variables or a `.static-gen` file placed alongside the script.
+> **Note:** `build.sh` looks for `pages/`, `templates/`, `static/`, and `.smgen-rc` in your current working directory (where you invoke the script).
+All paths and hooks can be customized via environment variables or a `.smgen-rc` file placed alongside the script.

 ## Environment Variables